I've been gaming for over 25 years. Now I play and write about it full-time. Have a question? Feel free to ask it in the comment section.

 As of October 14, 2015:

-Because of its excessive use with Grim Patron, Warsong Commander is now being nerfed to read “Your Charge minions have +1 attack”.
+Because of its excessive use with Grim Patron, Warsong Commander has been nerfed to read “Your Charge minions have +1 attack.”
 Further information on why Blizzard has made the change can be found on the forums.
-This change could eventually catapult Warsong Commander to a higher position on this list.

 While the above is not listed in any particular order we appreciate your vote so we can modify this list as necessary.
 Don’t forget to comment below with your thoughts.